 5.2.6.2 Recommendation

 #17 The WG does not recommend the elimination of FOAs.
-However, in light of the problems regarding FOAs, bulk transfersmerger of registrars, the Group recommends that the operability of the FOAs be enhanced.
-FOAvia SMS or websites.
-Any such innovations , however, have auditing capabilities, as this remains one of the key functions of the FOA.
+However, in light of the problems regarding FOAs, such as bulk transfers and mergers of registrars and/or resellers, the Group recommends that the operability of the FOAs be enhanced.
+Possible improvements include transmission of FOAs via SMS or authorization through interactive websites.
+Any such innovations must, however, have auditing capabilities, as this remains one of the key functions of the FOA.

+The Working Group notes that the implementation of this recommendation should not be affected by whether transfers take place in advance or in real time.

 5.2.6.3 Level of consensus for this recommendation